 Failure to keep software up-to-date almost guarantees that your site will eventually be compromised.
-Whilst the latest software is not immune to exploitation, there are publicly available databases of known vulnerabilities which hackers use to probe for weaknesses.
-Once an exploit is discovered and made publicly available, your site is vulnerable until a patch is issued and you use that patch to update your site.
+While the latest software is not immune to exploitation, there are publicly available databases of known vulnerabilities which hackers use to probe for weaknesses.
+Once an exploit is discovered and made publicly available, your site is vulnerable until a patch is issued and you then use that patch to update your site.